frome2e/frome2e.github.io/src/content/content/inhead.md

 # In summit

+## What is the Bible primarily about?

 > In summit shaped God the heavens and the earth.

-The Bible begins with this verse.

-While in English it does read "In the beginning God created the heavens and the earth" this isn't an entirely accurate translation of the verse.
+I'm currently learning biblical Hebrew and of course trying to memorize and study the Bible in its original tongue.

+This of course lead me to Genesis 1:1.
+The first verse of the Bible where I learnt that there can be different ways to interpret the verse.

+The direct word for word translation of the first verse of the Bible is.

-The verse does suggest that in the beginning God created the heavens and the earth but that's not what it says.
+> In summit shaped God the heavens and the earth

+I know you're wondering how is this and

-A more accurate word for word translation of the verse would be "In chief God shaped the heavens and the earth"
+> In the beginning God created the heavens and the earth

+the same thing but stick with me for a bit.

+## In summit

+The word summit in Hebrew means what it does in English.
+It means the top, the peak, the chief or the choicest, the best.
+Like if I say the chief